-South Korean Study Shows No Evidence Recovered COVID Patients Can Infect Others
+South Korean Study Shows No Evidence Recovered COVID-19 Patients Can Infect Others

 He and his colleagues encountered this conundrum as well.
 They were testing patients who had recovered from a bout of COVID-19 and had offered to donate blood plasma to use as part of an experimental treatment.
 The researchers tested a group of patients at least two weeks after they had recovered, just to make sure they weren't still producing virus.
 Eleven patients, representing 13% of their sample, still tested positive, "and this was a little surprising," he said.

-The test, known as PCR (for polymerase chain reaction) looks for genetic material from the virus.
+The test, known as PCR (for polymerase chain reaction), looks for genetic material from the virus.
 Both in the case of the Wisconsin study and that from South Korea, the level of genetic material from the virus in the sample was very low, Hess notes.
 That's consistent with the idea that it's simply biological residue, not signs of an active viral infection.

 "Having a positive PCR test after you've recovered in no way implies that you're infectious," Hess says.
 But it's still not clear when a positive result is worry-free.